docker/docs/get-started/part3.md

 > Wondering about Compose file versions, names, and commands?
 >
-Notice that set the Compose file to `version: "3"`.
+Notice that we set the Compose file to `version: "3"`.
 This essentially makes it [swarm mode](/engine/swarm/index.md) compatible.
 We can make use of the [deploy key](/compose/compose-file/index.md#deploy) (only available on [Compose file formats version 3.x](/compose/compose-file/index.md) and up) and its sub-options